 - Fresh new lock screen notification(just like IOS)

-- Heads-up notification(this is also same like IOS)
+- Heads-up notification(this is also same as IOS)

 - Battery life improved